duck-in-the-yard/JustMoods/README.md

     - Edit tasks and create your own
     - Customizable color theme

+🚨 INFORMATION
+    If you have problems with notifications not showing up, try allowing full battery access or allow the app to keep running in the background.
+This normally should take less then 1% of your battery.
+I'll try to find a different solution for this.

 🔨 CURRENT FEATURE I'M WORKING ON

 ⚒️ UPCOMING PATCHES
+    - Notification issue
 ⚒️ Current version 1.1.0